gnab/editableCell/README.md

 ]
 ```

-#### Navigation across multiple tables

-If one or more tables on the page use the `editableCell` binding,
-you can navigate using the keyboard from one table to the next.

 #### Rows / cells not using `editableCell`

 If you have rows or cells that don't use the `editableCell` binding,